elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-did-the-industrial-revolution-contribute-to-the-evolution-of-visual-culture.md

 url: /learn/education-studies/questions/how-did-the-industrial-revolution-contribute-to-the-evolution-of-visual-culture
 score: -1.0
 related_article1:
-    id: 159809
+    id: 159816
-    title: What innovations in the use of light and color were introduced during the development of new artistic techniques?
+    title: >-
+        How can contextual analysis enhance the understanding of an artwork's meaning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-innovations-in-the-use-of-light-and-color-were-introduced-during-the-development-of-new-artistic-techniques
+    url: /learn/education-studies/questions/how-can-contextual-analysis-enhance-the-understanding-of-an-artworks-meaning
 related_article2:
-    id: 159754
+    id: 159742
-    title: What are the key components of formal analysis when visually analyzing artworks?
+    title: >-
+        What are the defining features of Post-Impressionism, and how did it build on Impressionism?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-formal-analysis-when-visually-analyzing-artworks
+    url: /learn/education-studies/questions/what-are-the-defining-features-of-postimpressionism-and-how-did-it-build-on-impressionism
 related_article3:
-    id: 159812
+    id: 159753
+    title: >-
-    title: How did the emergence of Modernism reflect global influences on art?
+        How has technology influenced the integration of new media in art?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-the-emergence-of-modernism-reflect-global-influences-on-art
+    url: /learn/education-studies/questions/how-has-technology-influenced-the-integration-of-new-media-in-art
 related_article4:
-    id: 159748
+    id: 159809
+    title: >-
-    title: What innovations in the use of light and color were introduced during the development of new artistic techniques?
+        What innovations in the use of light and color were introduced during the development of new artistic techniques?
     subject: Education Studies
     url: /learn/education-studies/questions/what-innovations-in-the-use-of-light-and-color-were-introduced-during-the-development-of-new-artistic-techniques
 related_article5:
-    id: 160015
+    id: 159746
-    title: Describe the main characteristics of Realism as an artistic movement.
+    title: >-
+        How did Victorian society influence the representation of gender in art?
     subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-main-characteristics-of-realism-as-an-artistic-movement
+    url: /learn/education-studies/questions/how-did-victorian-society-influence-the-representation-of-gender-in-art
 ---

 &nbsp;